Calculate Hourly Rate From Annual

 1. Paid Time Off (PTO):

 Most jobs include paid time off (vacation, sick leave, holidays).
-These days are paid, but you don't work them.
+That said, these days are paid, but you don't work them.
 To get a more accurate hourly rate, you need to subtract these hours from the total yearly working hours.

 Let's assume you get 2 weeks of vacation (10 working days) and 10 paid holidays.
 That's a total of 20 paid days off.
 Converting this to hours: